Improved exclusion limit for light dark matter from $e^+e^-$ annihilation in NA64

 To evaluate the new exclusion limit as a function of the $\Apr$ mass, we first computed the expected signal yield from the $e^+ e^-$ channel $N_{ann}(\varepsilon_0)$, for the nominal coupling value $\varepsilon_0=10^{-4}$.
 The signal yield $N_{str}(\varepsilon_0)$ from the ``$\Apr$-strahlung'' mechanism was directly obtained from the published 90$\%$ C.L.
 NA64 exclusion limit, that corresponds to $N_{up}\simeq2.3$ signal events, via the relation $N_{str}(\varepsilon_0)=N_{up}\cdot \varepsilon_0^2/\varepsilon^2_{UP-str}(m_\Apr)$.
 The total signal yield was finally computed, $N_{tot}=N_{str}+N_{ann}$, and the new exclusion limit computed as:

 $N_{ann}(\varepsilon_0)$ was calculated for each $\Apr$ mass by processing a sample of Monte Carlo signal events via the same NA64 reconstruction code used for the data analysis.
 We employed a GEANT4-based simulation~\cite{Agostinelli:2002hh} of the NA64 setup, using the DMG4 package~\cite{Celentano:2021cna} for events generation.
-We also took into account additional efficiency corrections for effects that are not included in the simulation package, depending on the different run periods (see also the discussion in Ref.~\cite{NA64:2019imj,Banerjee:2017hhz}).
-For the three data-sets corresponding to the 2016 run, the efficiency corrections were determined by comparing the measured di-muon yield with the one predicted by the Monte Carlo simulations.
-Effects due to the SRD cut and the VETO cut were taken into account by applying them also to the simulated Monte Carlo events.
-For the 2017 and 2018 data-sets, instead, the total efficiency was obtained from dedicated $e^-$ beam calibration runs.
-To avoid double-counting effects, the corresponding Monte Carlo events were thus reconstructed using a loose set of cuts.
 To optimize the simulation time, an ad-hoc cross-section biasing scheme was implemented.
 We set to zero the production cross section below a certain impinging positron energy $E^{prod}_{cut}=42.5$ GeV, to avoid the production of signal events with a low-energy $\Apr$, that would not satisfy the ECAL missing energy cut, even considering the finite ECAL energy resolution.
 Then, we artificially enhanced the production cross section above $E^{prod}_{cut}$, multiplying it by a constant factor $\beta$, tuned independently for each mass value to avoid double-counting effects.